Apple unveils new iPad, pencil at Lane Tech HS

 Apple CEO Tim Cook helped make the announcement of the new 9.7 inch iPad retailing for $299 for teachers and students and $329 for the general public.
 The company said that teachers and students get 200GB of free iCloud storage.

-Apple also announced the Apple Pencil.
-Apple says you can dissect a frog on an iPad with the Apple Pencil, which is sold separately from the iPad.
+The new iPad supports the Apple Pencil, which sells separately to the general public for $99 and to students and educators for $89.
+Apple says you can dissect a frog on an iPad with the Apple Pencil.

+The total cost of the iPad and Apple Pencil for educators and students will be $388.
+Apple has not announced if it will donate any iPads and Apple Pencils to any of Chicago's schools.

+"We know that our products can unleash the creative genius in every kid," Cook said.

+"He could have been anywhere.
+Any city.
+Any school district.
+And he picked Chicago because of the growth our students and our teachers and principals are seeing," said Mayor Rahm Emanuel.

+"He said Chicago is one of the most diverse, forward-thinking school systems so I think he picked the right place to come and launch these tools and take CPS to the next level," said CPS CEO Janice Jackson.

-The company also announced a new app called Schoolwork, geared for educational purposes that allows teachers to mark up homework and students to create digital books and read textbooks.
+The company also announced a new app called Schoolwork, geared for educational purposes that allows teachers to markup homework and students to create digital books and read textbooks.

+Thanks to the students and faculty of Lane Tech for being our gracious hosts.
+Rich with history and forward-thinking — we couldn't ask for a better place to talk about the future of education. @ChiPubSchools pic.twitter.com/YcriSm6eeB— Tim Cook (@tim_cook) March 27, 2018

 The move is a bid to win back students and teachers from Google and Microsoft, whose products are cheaper and already very entrenched in schools.